Students must complete the following in order to graduate from the program:

 As part of this course, students submit a final project proposal as one of the documents in their first packet.
 The proposal should be no more than four pages in length and should discuss the issues or themes that the creative work will address; the traits of genre, form, and craft that are most important to the project; and a few artistic/literary works that inform the student’s understanding of the project.
 The proposal should also include a short list of readings/works that the student plans on engaging with over the semester.
 Note: We understand that projects change, often considerably, after the proposal stage.

 Beginning Summer/Fall 2018, students will submit a copy of their final project proposal to the MFA Program office within two weeks after their initial submission.
 This will allow time to incorporate faculty feedback.
-For Winter/Spring 2019, this date is March 1, 2019.
+For Summer/Fall 2019, this date is August 8, 2019.

 Final Project and Annotated Encounter List